LMEye: An Interactive Perception Network for Large Language Models: Introduction

-However, for previous methods such as BLIP-2 and FROMAGe, the visual feature fed into the LLMs is transformed once via the visual mapping network and does not interact with human input queries, which we term as static visual information.
-Hence, the language model may not obtain the adequate visual information for the various queries.
-To address this issue, we present an interactive perception network (IPN) for LLMs, which allows the LLM to request the desired visual information aligned with various human instructions.
-Notably, we do not tune and modify the structure and parameters of LLMs.
-Otherwise, it will degenerate their original performances~\cite{driess2023palm} on NLP tasks, thereby weakening the generalization of LLMs.
-The aim of this work is to enhance the multimodal information processing capability of LLMs without compromising their powerful language processing capability.
-In summary, the contributions of our proposed IPN lie in the following three-fold.
+However, for previous methods such as BLIP-2 and FROMAGe, the visual feature fed into LLMs is transformed once via the visual mapping network and does not interact with human input queries, which we term as static visual information.
+Hence, the language model may not obtain the adequate visual information for various queries.
+To address this issue, we present a human-like eye with interactive perception network for LLMs, namely LMEye, which allows LLMs to request the desired visual information aligned with various human instructions.
+From the Agent's perspective, we consider LLMs as the core processor of complex information and do not modify the structure of LLMs.
+Otherwise, it may the risk of degenerating their original performances on NLP tasks, similar to~\cite{driess2023palm}, thereby weakening the generalization of LLMs.
+Concretely, LMEye mainly consists of two stages: 1) the first one provides the basic perception information of an image for LLMs, called feature alignment.
+We adopt a widely-used visual mapping network Q-Former from BLIP-2 to achieve it.
+2) another one is responsible for acquiring the request from LLMs, performing request-based visual information interaction, and transmitting the resulting interacted visual information to LLMs.
+We introduce a Request-based Visual Information Interaction module (RVII) to perform such dynamic interaction between LLMs and visual information.
+By doing so, LLMs first understand human queries and basic information of an image, then send a request to obtain additionally desired visual information, finally generate the instruction-following response based on basic image information, text instruction, and interacted visual information.